When and how to seek financial help from someone to repay debt

 How to pay down debt with professional help

-This is where a credit counselor analyzes your financial standing and offers you advice on how to manage your bills and have better control over your money.
-The counselor helps you prepare your budget and provides you with tips to repair your credit score as well.
+- Credit counseling - This is where a credit counselor analyzes your financial standing and offers you advice on how to manage your bills and have better control over your money.

-When credit counseling isn't enough for you to manage your debts and you need additional help, debt management is what you should choose.
-This is a program wherein a credit counselor negotiates with your creditors to help you obtain low rates on your bills.
-The counselor can also have your late fees or over-limit charges reduced or waived off.
+- Debt management - This is a program wherein a credit counselor negotiates with your creditors to help you obtain low rates on your bills.
 This is to make sure that you can afford to pay off the outstanding balance on your accounts.

 How to pay down debt on your own

 If you're thinking of "How to pay my debts on my own", try out the strategies explained below.